BravoLT/pi-camp/Holiday2021AdvancedCamp/GPIO-Output.md

 ## Let's get Started

-You should have a Raspberry Pi connected to what is called a breadboard with an RGB LED on it like the image below.
+Build the circuit as pictured below.
+Take note the longest pin on the LED connects to red wire in the diagram.
+Also, make sure there are resistors or the LED could burn up.
+If in doubt ask for help.

 ![PWM Example](pictures/rgbLed.jpg)
 ![PWM Example](pictures/rgbLed_fritzing.png)

 In the terminal run the following command `sudo rgbLed.py`

 You should see the LED start to change colors.
 Now press Ctrl+C to end the program.
 Try changing the list of numbers on lines 6-12 from any number 0-100 and run the program again to see the effect.
-If you want you can add more colors by adding `[0, 0, 0],` Where indicated.
+If you want you can add more colors by adding `[0, 0, 0],` where indicated.

+If you get done with that and have time try building your own circuit with something and have fun.